TavernCraft-Devs/SurvivalTop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature or enhancement for the plugin!
-title: ''
+title: "[Feature]"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: tjtanjin

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Feature Description**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe in detail the feature that you have in mind.
+You are also strongly encouraged to describe use case scenarios that can show the benefits of your idea.
+Note that while we are open to suggestions, extremely niche suggestions may be hard to adopt and ideas that are able to benefit the larger population are much more preferable.

-**Describe the solution you'd like**
+**Alternatives Explored**
-A clear and concise description of what you want to happen.
+Describe any alternative solutions or workarounds that you may have considered.

-**Describe alternatives you've considered**
+**Media**
-A clear and concise description of any alternative solutions or features you've considered.
+If applicable, add screenshots, videos or even drawings/diagrams that may help better explain your idea.

-**Additional context**
+**Additional Information**
-Add any other context or screenshots about the feature request here.
+Include any additional information that may be relevant to your proposed feature.